ETSU and new basketball coach Brooks Savage know what is expected from fans

-Johnson City, TN — It may still feel like summer outside but for ETSU men’s basketball their summer practice session came to a close this week as 1st year head coach Brooks Savage and company get closer to the real deal this fall.
+JOHNSON CITY, Tenn.
+(WJHL) — It may still feel like summer outside but for ETSU men’s basketball, their summer practice session came to a close this week as first-year head coach Brooks Savage and company get closer to the real deal this fall.

 A strong start to the preseason is nice but everyone in the program knows it will be about what happens from November to March that really counts but Savage and his guys aren’t shying away from that responsibility.

 “There’s always pressure and but, you know, there’s no more pressure than we put on ourselves.
 Right?
 The outside pressure is never greater than it is internally.
 You know, whether we won 20 or lost 20 or whatever happened the year before, the expectation is still the same for the next year.
 If we had come back after the 30-win season, you guys are expecting us to win 40 the next year.
-You know, I mean? it’s just – it is what it is.
+It’s just – it is what it is.
 That’s why this is a great place.
-You know, I’ve been at places that do not care and I would much, much rather be at a place that that loves it the way they do here.
-And that’s that’s makes it fun” says Savage.
+You know, I’ve been at places that do not care and I would much, much rather be at a place that loves it the way they do here.
+And that makes it fun,” Savage said.

 More summer camp thoughts from coach Brooks to come throughout the weekend.